donalmurtagh/migrate-2-grails3/README.md

 }
 ````

+- Set the current Grails version to 2.x
-- Ensure that the current Grails version matches that of the Grails 2 project and execute the following command in the Grails 2 project
+- Ensure that the current Grails version matches that of the Grails 2.x project and execute the following command in the Grails 2.x project

 `grails migrate [path-to-grails3-project]`

 #### Arguments

-- `path-to-grails3-project` the *relative* path from the Grails 2 project to the empty Grails 3 project
+- `path-to-grails3-project` the *relative* path from the Grails 2.x project to the empty Grails 3.x project

 ### Automatic Migration Tasks